Tale of two organisations using OneDrive for Business for secure collaboration | SoMW Podcast S01E08

 Now Instead of sending copies of documents as attachments, many employees can now right-click on a file in OneDrive for Business and select the name of the person they’d like to share the document with.
 By using Microsoft Outlook connected to Office 365, users can include a document by choosing files from OneDrive for Business.
 The resulting “attachment” is presented as a link to the file, automatically permissioned so the recipient can either view the file, edit it, or both.
 Users can change these permissions directly from the message.

-IT can apply DLP policies for Microsoft SharePoint Online, Exchange Online, and OneDrive for Business from the Office 365 compliance center and prevent unmanaged machines from syncing.
+IT can apply DLP policies for Microsoft SharePoint Online, Exchange Online, and OneDrive for Business from the Office 365 compliance centre and prevent unmanaged machines from syncing.
 For example, the team defined a list of domains in OneDrive for Business from which client synchronization requests are allowed.
 Any such requests originating from devices that aren’t domain-joined or aren’t members of the allowed domains are automatically blocked.

 With activity reporting in Office 365, the team can track who is downloading or sharing—or trying to share—files, and with whom.
 The IT team can audit all user and administrator actions, including who views, edits, and deletes content, and set limits on folder-sharing and document-forwarding permissions.